 Permits / Fees / Registration

-Aling Norma’s is a food stall (or carinderia in Filipino) where practically every Wawa visitor –climbers, mountaineers, bikers – has eaten in.
-If it’s your first time in Montalban, introduce yourself to Aling Norma.
-A friend and mother-figure to many climbers, she is very accommodating.
+Aling Norma’s Eatery is a food stall (or carinderia in Filipino) where practically every Wawa visitor – climbers, mountaineers, trail runners, bikers – has eaten in.
+If it’s your first time climbing in Montalban, introduce yourself to Ate Malu or Ate Nene.
+While Aling Norma, their mother, has gone ahead of us, her two daughters carry on her legacy of being a friend and mother-figure to all visitors.

-If you bring your own vehicle, there is a P20 fee for parking.
-This you settle with a parking attendant.
-Just remember to remember the name of whoever receives the money, so you don’t end up paying more than once.
+If you bring your own vehicle, there is space for parking.
+Just settle your parking fee with any parking attendant.
+Remember to remember the name of whoever receives your money, so you don’t end up paying more than once.

 Food & Shelter